 Since opening in 1998, sleek lesbian bar Vanilla has been twice named the UK’s Best Bar by leading lesbian magazine Diva and regularly hosts DJs, live acoustic sets and open mic nights.

 Finally, try old favourite Cruz 101, it’s the largest dance club in Manchester’s gay village.

 Keen party animals need look no further than Velvet Hotel.
 One of TripAdvisor’s top-ranked hotels in Manchester, it’s in the middle of the action.
 The sixteen rooms and three penthouse suites are individually decorated in an industrial boudoir style, with lavish king-size beds, chandeliers, and exposed brick walls.

 Dating from 1853, Free Trade Hall is a grand colonnaded building revamped as The Edwardian Manchester.
 There are 263 rooms and suites, two restaurants, a champagne bar, a destination spa and oodles of contemporary glamour.

-A former cotton merchant’s warehouse moments from Canal Street, ABode is a four-star hotel that retains many original Victorian features but gives them a modern British twist.
+A former warehouse located moments from Canal Street, ABode is a four-star hotel that retains many original Victorian features but gives them a modern British twist.
 There are 61 bedrooms, the best being the Fabulous On Fifth suites – five loft-style suites featuring stylish décor including work by renowned artists such as David Hockney and Yoko Ono.